 the agreement has been registered with ICAO pursuant to Article 83bis of the Convention on International Civil Aviation.

 When issuing a licence subject to sub-regulation (1), the Authority shall endorse on the licence to render it automatically valid in the Member States under the agreement, quoting the ICAO registration number and shall include a list of all States that are party to the agreement.

+A pilot licence issued by a Contracting State should be rendered valid by other Contracting States for use in private flights

 For the purpose of this Regulation, common licensing Regulations refers to a common licensing regulatory framework that: